Logo Voyage

 Escorted tours should not be confused with guided city tours within a single city.
 An escorted tour will usually check in and out of hotels in two or more different cities.

-Escorted tours should not be confused with self-drive or independent tour packages, in which the tour company or travel agency prepares a set of reservations, tickets, coupons, and/or vouchers and the burden falls on guests to redeem them with each vendor.
-On a true escorted tour, vendors deal with guests only as part of the group and send invoices to the tour company.
+Escorted tours should not be confused with self-drive or independent tour packages, in which the tour company or travel agency prepares a set of reservations or vouchers and the burden falls on guests to redeem them with each vendor.
+On a true escorted tour, each vendor is ready for your scheduled arrival and serves the group as a whole; individual guests do not need to keep presenting the correct voucher to settle individual tabs.

 Getting to and from